yijunyu/demo-riskexplore/README.md

-# Demo of Risk Exploration tool developed at The Open University, in collaboration with Qatar University
+# Demo of Risk Exploration tool developed at The Open University

 ## Prerequiste: docker (tested on RHEL6 Linux) or docker-machine (tested on Mac OSX)